idontgetoutmuch/nixpkgs/nixos/maintainers/scripts/azure/README.md

 #### Considerations

+0. **NOTE: USUAL AZURE QUALITY APPLIES**: When running these scripts most recently, they did not execute cleanly or correctly a single time.
+In the most cohesive run, it still took nearly 45 minutes to get an existing image replicated and booted.
+Good luck.

 1. `./az.sh` is a script that wraps `azure-cli`.
 The Azure CLI is not currently able to be packaged with `pypi2nix` (see: [\[Azure/azure-cli#10232\]](https://github.com/Azure/azure-cli/issues/10232)).

 2. `azcopy` is also necessary.
 See [\[Azure/azure-cli#10192\]](https://github.com/Azure/azure-cli/issues/10192) for some details.
 It is packaged in nixpkgs as `azure-storage-azcopy`.

 You'll want to have all of these installed: `jq`, `azure-storage-azcopy`, `docker`.